csys-fresher-batch-2019/trainapp-aishwarna/README.md

  If the booking failed due to user network issues , the admin will intimate the user to ensure proper network connection.

 ### usecase 5.4: UnSuccessfull Booking due to server side:
-If the booking failed due to server issues, the user must send an email to admin to recover the error.
+If the booking failed due to server issues(database), the user must send an email to admin to recover the error.

 # User Story 6: Admin features